drone/drone-plugin-index/content/drone-plugins/drone-s3/index.md

 : access to files that are uploaded (`private`, `public-read`, etc)

 source
-: source location of the files, using a glob matching pattern
+: source location of the files, using a glob matching pattern.
+Location must be within the drone workspace.

 target
 : target location of files in the bucket